OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 Row: 0 email=user@tedt.com, username=owasp, password=BLOB
 ```

+You are able now to retrieve all database entries (see all lines starting with "Row:" in the output).

 #### Activities

 To list activities exported by an application, you can use the following command and focus on `activity` elements: